justiceo/xtensions/_extensions/01-search-and-link-previews.md

     description     : Beyond search, the extension provides quick actions like "copy" and "email" based on the selection context icon_name       : apps

-  - title           : Privacy friendly
-    description     : We do not store or transfer your search or browsing history.
-What happens in your browser stays in your browser. icon_name       : lock

   - title           : Highly accessible
     description     : The preview pane can be dragged, resized, minimized, expanded into a full tab and a whole lot more. icon_name       : accessibility_new

-  - title           : Open source
-    description     : The source code is freely available on Github, with how-to-use instructions.
-No ads, no sign-ups, no bs. icon_name       : redeem

   - title           : Popular search engines
     description     : You can choose from Google to Bing, Baidu, Yandex, Yahoo, DuckDuckGo and Ecosia. icon_name       : mode_heat